Day of the Moon: Continuity

 The Silence's 'time engine' set was previously used in "The Lodger".
 The Doctor describes it as "very Aickman Road", a reference to the house the ship occupied in that episode.
 When the Silence reveals their name to the Doctor, the Doctor has flash-backs to "The Eleventh Hour" and "The Vampires of Venice", the first mentions of the Silence.
 The "Eye Patch Lady" (Frances Barber) appears for the first time in this episode, and makes similar appearances in "The Curse of the Black Spot" and "The Rebel Flesh" before her connection to Amy is revealed in "The Almost People".
 The Doctor uses the TARDIS's scanners to detect Amy's alternating pregnancy state.
 The Doctor repeats the scan with the same results in "The Curse of the Black Spot" and "The Rebel Flesh".

 The Doctor and Rory discuss both being present at the fall of Rome.
-As an Auton, Rory guarded the Pandorica from the Roman era to the present day in "The Big Bang", and the First Doctor indirectly instigated the Great Fire of Rome in The Romans (1965).
+During his two millennia as an Auton, Rory guarded the Pandorica from the Roman era to the present day in "The Big Bang" (when the reset of the universe makes him fully human again), and the First Doctor indirectly instigated the Great Fire of Rome in The Romans (1965).
 The Doctor is held captive in Area 51, which he had visited previously in the Tenth Doctor animated serial Dreamland.